shadolee/CFA-Project-Directory/README.md

 # CFA Project Directory

 A directory of major projects completed during the [Coder Factory Academy](https://www.coderfactoryacademy.edu.au/fast-track) 6 month bootcamp for the Diploma of Software Development.
+These are a combination of in class projects and some additional projects completed in my own time whilst enrolled in the course.

+### Term 1
+Focused on HTML, CSS, Git and Ruby.
+### Term 2
+Focused on Ruby on Rails and Bootstrap.
+### Term 3
+Focused on Javascript, including ReactJS, NodeJS, ExpressJS and MongoDB.

 ## Major Project 1:
 [Term 1 Portfolio Project](https://github.com/shadolee/CFA-T1-Portfolio-Project)